GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 | Farming-related character events                    |              |                |               |            | ✅           | ✅         |
 | ConversationTopics                                  |              |                |               |            | ✅           | ✅         |

-✅ = Primary layer where the feature is implemented
+✅ = Layer where the features are implemented

 ---

-## Future Architectural Considerations
+## Architectural Considerations

 ### 1. Domain-Driven, Service-Based Structure
 The architecture follows a **domain-driven** approach, separating core logic (Domain layer) from orchestration (Services) and UI or Event concerns.